Hazelmat/data-eng-test/README.md

 ## 2. Implementation
 ![img_1.png](docs/actual.png)

-This project uses Apache Beam python SDK to build 4 pipelines that run on DirectRunner:
+This project utilizes the Apache Beam Python SDK to construct four pipelines that run on DirectRunner:

-- clinical_trials_job.py
+clinical_trials_job.py
-- drugs_job.py
+drugs_job.py
-- pubmed_job.py
+pubmed_job.py
-- drugs_mentions_graph_job.py
+drugs_mentions_graph_job.py

-These 4 aforementioned pipleines are orchestrated with Flyte, each pipeline has it's own task and workflow, this help make the different pipelines logic modulable, and to simplify usage there's a workflow that orchestrate all pipleines at once and output a single file representing the drug mentions in a json file
+The aforementioned four pipelines are orchestrated with Flyte, with each pipeline having its own task and workflow.
+This approach helps modularize the different pipeline logics, and to simplify usage, there is a workflow that orchestrates all pipelines at once, outputting a single file representing the drug mentions in a JSON format.
+The output file for each intermediate pipeline is in .Parquet format, facilitating the future scaling of downstream pipelines.

+Flyte is packaged in a Dockerfile, enabling any workflow to be run locally.
+Additionally, Beam counters are used to monitor and collect metrics from Beam jobs, paving the way for scaling these pipelines with Dataflow and integrating job metrics into Stackdriver.

+Lastly, a pre-commit configuration is in place to ensure code style and formatting for each commit.
+This can also be executed using the makefile, which aids in running the workflow by building a docker image and running the one-click workflow, running tests, and formatting with `make format`
 ## 3. Scaling
 ![img.png](docs/scaling.png)
 To scale this pipeline, many foundations are there.
 By using Beam and Parquet, it's possible